raphaellueckl/inschpektor/readme.md

 ### Running after installation

 Always run this command in a terminal: `sudo inschpektor` (it is recommended to start inschpektor with `sudo` permissions.
 The reason is, that depending on how you setup your IOTA node, inschpektor cannot restart your IOTA node and probably cannot write to your iri config file upon adding/removing neighbors).
+If you are a skilled linux user and you know the permission system, using sudo is not necessary at all.

 After that, you will find it in your browser @ <http://{YOUR-IP}:8732> (tested on Google Chrome and Firefox, desktop and mobile).